Obsessive Compulsive Disorder (OCD)

 Common obsessions include germs/hygiene, safety/security and blasphemous thoughts usually centring around sex, violence or religious themes.
 Blasphemous thoughts are typically very upsetting as they are not in harmony with the sufferer’s wishes or intent.

 “These kinds of obsessions are particularly unwanted and people with them would never want to act on them.
-Having them DOES NOT mean you are crazy, dangerous, or evil deep down inside!”Anxiety BC
+Having them DOES NOT mean you are crazy, dangerous, or evil deep down inside!”Anxiety Canada.

 Common compulsions include hand washing, checking, counting, ordering, cleaning, hoarding, repeatedly “confessing,” ritualized praying and the need for excessive reassurance, especially among children.

-Typically sufferers experience both obsessions and compulsions, although less commonly, a person may experience “OCD with primary obsessions,” also known in the vernacular as “Pure O.” In other words, disturbing obsessions dominate with minimal corresponding compulsions.
+Typically sufferers experience both obsessions and compulsions, although less commonly, a person may experience “OCD with primary obsessions,” also known more commonly as “Pure O.” In other words, disturbing obsessions dominate with minimal corresponding compulsions.
 This does not mean that the individual’s suffering is less.
 It is just different.

 Help for OCD